English BA (Hons)

 English Major Project

-You have the choice of writing a Critical Dissertation, a Creative Writing Dissertation, or Staff-Student Research Project Pathway:
+You have the choice of writing a Critical Dissertation, or Staff-Student Research Project Pathway:

-The Critical Dissertation represents a unique opportunity in your degree to explore a subject over a sustained period of time and in depth.
+The Critical Dissertation represents a unique opportunity in your degree to explore a subject over a sustained period of time, and in depth.
 You will be able to choose a topic in which you have a special interest, whether or not it is covered by other modules on offer, to get to grips with it, to read around it and to produce an argument of your own.
-You will also have the chance to discuss your ideas with your dissertation supervisor, perhaps in a more systematic and specialised way than in the seminar and tutorial discussions you have already experienced.
+You will also have regular opportunities to discuss your developing ideas and writing with your dissertation supervisor.

 Staff-Student Research Project Pathway